bxparks/AUniter/README.md

    that allows the locally hosted Jenkins system to update the status of the build, so that an indicator badge can be displayed on a source control repository like GitHub.

+(These components are organized as onion rings.
+In other words, each component in this list requires the previous component to function.)

 The `auniter.sh` script uses the command line mode of the [Arduino IDE binary](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc).